PrincetonSystems/os-seminar/_notes/01-introduction.md

     * Every app can do exactly nothing---no way for apps to interfere with each other doing nothing.

-    * Examples? (key-value store get/set requests, sort of)
+    * Examples?
+Not really...
+But highly constrained application interfaces can do very little

   * What is performance?
 What is the most extreme form of performance?

-    * Only one application that has complete access
+    * Only one application that has unfettered access to compute resources

 # Isolation Mechanisms